-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х Yes No Do tuition and fees vary by undergraduate instructional program? х % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-G5 Provide the estimated expenses for a typical full-time undergraduate student:
+Provide the estimated expenses for a typical full-time undergraduate student:

-Residents Commuters Commuters
+Docidonto Commuters Commuters

 Residents (living at home) (not living at home)

-Books and supplies \$1,128 \$1,128 \$1,128
+Books and supplies \$1,420 \$1,420 \$1,420

-Room only \$5,690
+Room only \$7,416

-Board only \$3,444 \$3,444
+Board only \$4,578 \$4,578

+Room and board total (if your college

+cannot provide separate room and

+board figures for commuters not living

+at home):

-Transportation \$300 \$3,690 \$300
+Transportation

-Other expenses \$1,458 \$1,458 \$1,458
+Other expenses \$1,846 \$1,846 \$1,846

-G6 Undergraduate per-credit-hour charges (tuition only)
+Undergraduate per-credit-hour charges (tuition only)

+G. raci B. addate per eredit irear errar Bee Teaneran anny

 PRIVATE INSTITUTIONS:

-\$4,236
+\$5,801.00

 PUBLIC INSTITUTIONS

-In-district: n/a
+In-district:

 PUBLIC INSTITUTIONS

-In-state (out-of-district): n/a
+In-state (out-of-district):

 PUBLIC INSTITUTIONS

-Out-of-state: n/a
+Out-of-state:

 NONRESIDENT ALIENS:

-n/a
+\$5,801.00